Social Justice and the Environment Week

 Joanne Kilgour, Esq., Director of the Sierra Club Pennsylvania Chapter in the organization’s Harrisburg office.
 Before joining the Sierra Club, Joanne held the position of Legal Director at the Center for Coalfield Justice in Washington, PA, working on matters related to underground mining and natural gas extraction.
 Joanne received her undergraduate education at Carnegie Mellon University and her legal education at the University of Pittsburgh School of Law, where she earned a certificate in Environmental Law, Science, and Policy and was awarded the Thornburgh Prize for Legal Service.

-John Quigley, principal of John H Quigley LLC.
+John Quigley, principal of John H Quigley LLC and former Secretary of PA Department of Conservation and Natural Resources.
 He is a national leader on sustainable shale gas development and has advocated this position nationally and internationally on television, radio, and newspapers.
 He was a participant on CERA’s 2012 conference panel on hydraulic fracturing that was sponsored by Shell Oil; and keynoted the 2012 Howard Baker Forum Technology Workshop on shale gas in Washington, DC.
 His clients/consultancies include state/national/international NGO’s, foundations, state/foreign governments, and private industry.

 Thursday, September 25: